huehou/GRSolver/README.md

 # GR Solver

 ## Disclaimer
-This program translates the codes in **Curvature and the Einstein Equation** from *Mathematica* to *Python*.
-As such, most text in the original file has been copied into the README file.
+This program is the code in **Curvature and the Einstein Equation** translated from *Mathematica* to *Python*.
+As such, most texts in the original file has been copied into the README file.
 Those who are interested can download the original *Mathematica* file from [here](http://web.physics.ucsb.edu/~gravitybook/mathematica.html).

 ## Introduction